 Camp Doc is our online health program (required for all campers).
-You’ll receive an invitation to join CampDoc.com in January, where you’ll create an account and enter all your health information online.
+You’ll receive an invitation to join CampDoc.com around February 1, where you’ll create an account and enter all your health information online.
 You’ll also need to upload forms signed by a licensed medical provider within the last 12 months:

 Go to Camp Doc

 It’s critical that you enter all of your medications in Camp Doc.
 If your child has medications in Camp Doc, you’ll receive a blister pack from us via mail in late-May.
 You’ll fill/seal the blister pack before coming to camp.